nishadnp/restaurant-page/README.md

 ## About

 A dynamic restaurant homepage built with **JavaScript modules** and **Webpack**, demonstrating DOM manipulation, tab navigation, and modular CSS styling.
+Bundled using split Webpack configs for development and production.

 ## Features